splace/3d/2007/weekclock/readme.md

-Clock in base seven, rather than twelve, so days of the week are unified in one clock face with only three hands.
+Clock in base 7, rather than base 12, so days of the week are unified in one clock face with only three hands.

 [![Week Clock](weekclock.png)](../../advancedViewer.html?model=./2007/weekclock/weekclock.wrl  "click to browse in 3d")